Maggie Nelson: Books

 The Argonauts (2015) won the National Book Critics Circle Award in Criticism and was a New York Times best-seller.
-It is a work of "autotheory", offering thinking about desire, identity, family-making, and the limitations and possibilities of love and language.
-In the memoir, Nelson documents the changes in her body throughout pregnancy with her son, Iggy, and that of Harry Dodge's body, as he takes testosterone and undergoes chest reconstruction ('top surgery').
+It is a work of autotheory, offering thinking about desire, identity, family-making, and the limitations and possibilities of love and language.
+In it, Nelson documents the changes in her body throughout pregnancy with her son, Iggy, and that of her spouse Harry Dodge's body after commencing testosterone and undergoing chest reconstruction ("top surgery").
 Nelson has described it as reflecting 20 years of living with and learning from feminist and queer theory.

 The Art of Cruelty (2011), a work of cultural, art, and literary criticism, was featured on the front cover of the Sunday Book Review of the New York Times and was named a New York Times Notable Book of the Year.
-The book covers a wide range of topics, from Sylvia Plath's poetry to Francis Bacon's paintings, from the Saw franchise to Yoko Ono's performance art, and offers a model of how one might balance strong ethical convictions with an equally strong appreciation for work that tests the limits of taste, taboo, and permissibility.
-Bluets (2009) is an unclassifiable book of prose written in numbered segments that deals with pain, pleasure, heartbreak, and the consolations of philosophy, all through the lens of the color blue.
-It quickly became a cult classic, and was named by Bookforum as one of the 10 best books of the past 20 years.
+It covers a wide range of topics, including Sylvia Plath's poetry, Francis Bacon's paintings, the Saw franchise, and Yoko Ono's performance art, and offers a model of how one might balance strong ethical convictions with equally strong appreciation for work that tests the limits of taste, taboo, and permissibility.

+Bluets (2009) is a book of prose in numbered segments that deals with pain, pleasure, heartbreak, and the consolations of philosophy, all through the lens of the color blue.
+It quickly became a cult classic, and was named one of the 10 best books of the past 20 years by Bookforum.

 Women, the New York School, and Other True Abstractions (2007) is a scholarly book about gender and abstract expressionism from the 1950s through the 1980s.
-It focuses on the work of painter Joan Mitchell, poets Barbara Guest, John Ashbery, James Schuyler, Frank O'Hara, and poets Bernadette Mayer, Alice Notley, and Eileen Myles.
-In 2008 the book was awarded the Susanne M. Glasscock Award for Interdisciplinary Scholarship.
+It focuses on the work of painter Joan Mitchell and poets Barbara Guest, John Ashbery, James Schuyler, Frank O'Hara, Bernadette Mayer, Alice Notley, and Eileen Myles.
+In 2008 it received the Susanne M. Glasscock Award for Interdisciplinary Scholarship.